Dyalog/ride/docs/customising_your_session.md

     - Persistent history `<number>` lines

         Select this and define the number of lines that are available to recall using the Backward/Undo command (`<BK>`).
-This specifies how many input lines RIDE remembers from the end of one RIDE session to the start of the next session.
+This specifies how many input lines Ride remembers from the end of one Ride session to the start of the next session.

     - Session log size `<number>` lines (0 = unlimited)